Auto - Manufacturers

 01Is CJET or NIO a better buy right now?

-Analysts rate NIO Inc. (NIO) a "Buy" — based on 23 analyst ratings — the highest consensus in this comparison.
+(NIO) is the stronger pick with 18.
+2% revenue growth year-over-year, versus -27.
+1% for Chijet Motor Company, Inc. (CJET).
+Analysts rate NIO Inc. (NIO) a "Buy" — based on 24 analyst ratings — the highest consensus in this comparison.
 The "better buy" depends entirely on your goals: growth investors should weight revenue trajectory, value investors should weight P/E and PEG, and income investors should weight dividend yield and streak.

 02Which is the better long-term investment — CJET or NIO?